lamdu/lamdu/doc/NameAutoGen.md

 The name auto-generation and disambiguation is done for the "LamduSugar" language (Lamdu's language with "syntax sugars"), and the relevant code for it is under `Lamdu.Sugar.Names`.

-* `Lamdu.Sugar.Names.Types` defines the `Name` data type for the names specifying their disambiguation numbers and whether they are given by the user or are auto-generated.
+* `Lamdu.Name` defines the `Name` data type for the names specifying their disambiguation numbers and whether they are given by the user or are auto-generated.
 This type is used as the "name" type-parameter for the sugar's expression types under `Lamdu.Sugar.Types`.
 * `Lamdu.Sugar.Names.Add` is given expressions with `UUID`s for names and does the naming process to output `Name`s for names.

 To find which names clash with which, and auto-generating non-clashing names, `Add` needs to do three passes on the expression tree.